sassoftware/sas-studio-custom-steps/SAS Packages Framework Steps/README.md

 ## Documentation:
 - SAS Packages Framework: https://github.com/yabwon/SAS_PACKAGES

-All documentation is provided within the **Help** section of each step.
+All documentation is provided within the **About** section of each step.
 A general description of all available steps is provided below.

-_Note: SAS packages must be created with SAS Packages macros.
-Package creation and modification steps are not available at this time._

 #### Initialize SAS Packages Framework
 Initializes the SAS Packages Framework, and optionally installs and loads packages in a single step.